ohmcodes/WindowsGSM.Enshrouded/README.md

 - if still doesnt shows up, try checking your firewall inbounds or allowing both dedicated exe and WGSM
 - Confirm if you were able to host another dedicated without a problem if this is your 1st time
 - Call your ISP if you are even allowed to port forward
-- If still doesn't show up after everything confirm maybe the game is not region lock and show thousand of
+- If still doesn't show up after confirming everything, the game is not region lock and show thousand of
 - dedicated servers wait until they implement direct connect so you can connect to your own server or
-- maybe have you tried Steam servers? add your server to your favorite and connect
+- have you tried Steam servers? add your server to your favorite and connect
 - If you just start your server wait for awhile take 5-10minutes for steam to list your server
 - don't spam click the start/stop button it wont help you